 Eyelash extensions are actually very simple to care for - and taking good care of them means they will last even longer for you.
 You don’t need any extreme products or hours of routine each week to keep them fresh and taken care of.
 You have spent a lot of money on these beautiful lashes so of course you want to keep them fresh, clean and in perfect order.

 First - Protect Brand New Lashes!
 Go in for your appointment with clean lashes and eyes to ensure that glue will adhere correctly.
-New lashes still dry and cure for up to 24 hours after application, so be very careful with them.
+New lashes still dry and cure for up to 24 hours after application (shorter duration if a nano mister is used), so be very careful with them.
 Try your hardest not to touch or manipulate them.
 Direct water can damage the fresh glue as well, so try to avoid the shower stream on your face as much as possible.
 Use a spoolie brush to keep lashes straight and don’t try to pull them out or tug them around if they appear crooked.

 Second - Be Gentle!
 Pay closer attention to everything that touches your face and you’ll be surprised to see just how much damage your lashes take day in and day out.
 Avoid rubbing your eyes in moments of exhaustion or stress.
 Try your best to sleep on your back because rubbing your eyes back and forth on your pillow all night can pull and damage your lash extensions.
 Take particular care when cleaning your face that you don’t scrub your eyes to remove makeup, because you’ll remove lashes while you’re at it!